isabella232/kendo-react-animation/docs/overview.md

 Basically, to define the animation effect, define the `effect` option of the component.

-Below is the list for you to follow when using the built-in effects from the from 'kendo-theme-default' repository.
+Below are the steps for you to follow when using the built-in effects from the from 'kendo-theme-default' repository.

 **Step 1** Import styles from `@telerik/kendo-theme-default/styles/animation/main`.